alauddin-sabari/DrugSimBd/README.md

-# DrugSimBd is an app created by Azad Sir.
+# DrugSimBd is an application created by Azad Sir to find out drug similarity based multiple conditions.